 All horns will either have the lever arm extensions below the rotor screw (see column A) or above it (see column B), depending on the rotor.
 Follow the diagrams appropriately.

 - Begin with a string that is cut to approximately 8 inches in length (available here).
 Tie a double knot at one end, then pass it through the hole as shown.

-- Take the free end part-way around the rotor screw (anti-clockwise for A, clock-wise for B), having loosened the stop-arm screw to accommodate the string.
+- Take the free end of the string partially around the rotor screw (counterclockwise for A, clockwise for B), having loosened the stop-arm screw to accommodate the string.

-- Pass string (clockwise for A, anti-clockwise for B) under the stop-arm screw, and adjust the position of the lever to approximate height desired.
+- Pass the string (clockwise for A, counterclockwise for B) under the stop-arm screw, and adjust the position of the lever to approximate height desired.
 Tighten the stop-arm screw temporarily.

-- Carry the string (anti-clockwise for A, clockwise for B) around the rotor screw, and pass along as shown to end-hole of bar and feed it through.
+- Carry the string (counterclockwise for A, clockwise for B) around the rotor screw, threading it through end-hole of the lever arm extension.

-- Hold stop-arm screw against the stop (as shown by arrow) and wind string clockwise around the end screw when taut.
-Tighten end screw.
-The lever height may be adjusted by loosening the stop-arm screw and then re-tightening.
+- Hold the stop-arm screw against the stop (as shown by arrow) and wind string clockwise around the end screw when taut.
+Tighten the end screw.
+The lever height may be finely adjusted by loosening the stop-arm screw and then re-tightening as needed.
 The end screw may then need a slight adjustment to take up any slack.
-Cut off the string leaving about 1 inch to spare for ease in subsequent re-threading.
+Cut off the string leaving about 1 inch to spare for ease in subsequent rethreading.